antlr/antlr4/doc/python-target.md

     2+3;
     8*9
     ```
-* Run script
-You should provide a script to run your program.
+* A run script, which runs your program.
     ```
     python Driver.py input.txt
     ```

 ## Visitors

-Antlr listeners and visitors are implementations that traverse a parse tree in unique ways.
-But both are used to implement
+Antlr listeners and visitors are implementations that traverse a parse tree in slightly different ways.
+Tree traversal is used to implement
 [static](https://en.wikipedia.org/wiki/Static_program_analysis) or [dynamic](https://en.wikipedia.org/wiki/Dynamic_program_analysis)
 program analysis.
-It is essential to understand when to choose a listener versus a visitor.
+Understanding when to choose a listener versus a visitor is a good idea.
 For further information, see https://tomassetti.me/listeners-and-visitors/.
-A visitor is the best choice when computing a synthesized attribute.
+A visitor is the best choice when computing only a synthesized attribute.
 Alternatively, a listener is the best choice when computing both synthesized
 and inherited attributes.
+But, in most situations, they are interchangeable.

 To implement a visitor, add the `-visitor` option to the `antlr4` command.
 Add a class that inherits from the generated visitor